 You'll also want to follow good food safety practices.
 Bacteria grow rapidly between 40 and 140 degrees Fahrenheit, and vegetarians and vegans aren't immune from food poisoning.
-Keep perishable foods in the refrigerator until you're ready to leave, and then keep chilled in an ice-filled cooler or by packing with frozen gel packs.
-Foods that have been cooked in advance and will be served hot should be reheated to a minimum internal temperature of 165° F.
+Keep perishable foods in the refrigerator until you're ready to leave, and then keep cold foods chilled in an ice-filled cooler or by packing with frozen gel packs.
+If you’re bringing foods that are already hot, transport them in a thermal container to help them retain their heat.
+These foods should be reheated to a minimum internal temperature of 165° F once you arrive.

-Bacteria multiply at room temperature, so vegetarians who eat eggs and dairy products can keep these food items chilled on ice while serving.
+Bacteria multiply at room temperature.
+For foods like eggs and dairy products, keeping these items chilled on ice while serving can help keep the temperature down.
 Otherwise, any perishable foods that are left out at room temperature for more than two hours (or just one hour if the temperature is over 90ºF) will need to be discarded.
-The same goes for cut fresh fruits and vegetables, as well as cooked food
+The same goes for cut fresh fruits and vegetables, as well as cooked food.

-If refrigeration is unavailable at your holiday site or it will be difficult keeping foods cold, consider packing non-perishable foods that don't need refrigeration such as whole fruits and vegetables (wash before eating), canned beans, chips, bread, crackers, nuts, peanut butter, mustard and pickles.
+If refrigeration is unavailable to you or it will be difficult keeping foods cold, consider packing non-perishable foods that don't need refrigeration such as whole fruits and vegetables (wash before eating), chips, bread, crackers, nuts, peanut butter and condiments.